 Erected by Warren E. and Thelma L. Snyder.

 Credits.
 This page was last revised on April 6, 2018.
-This page originally submitted on April 6, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 57 times since then.
+It was originally submitted on April 6, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 109 times since then and 10 times this year.
 Photos: 1, 2, 3, 4. submitted on April 6, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.